 Drowning Accident Attorneys in Houston

-There are many hazards that can lead to a drowning or near drowning in our Houston communities, but not all cases warrant a wrongful death or personal injury case.
+There are many hazards that can lead to drowning or near-drowning in our Houston communities, but not all cases warrant a wrongful death or personal injury case.
 When someone’s negligence contributes to a drowning accident, there are legal actions surviving family members can take to help them recover compensation for the economic and noneconomic losses they suffer.
+We have been helping families after drowning for over three decades- call us at 281-587-1111!

 Common Causes of Drowning Deaths and Who May Be Liable

-A small child can drown in very shallow water, and drowning accidents can happen in many places including water parks, hotels, apartment complexes, lakes and water drainage ditches.
-Pool drains are well-known causes of drowning accidents, as hair, clothing or a part of person’s body becomes stuck.
+A small child can drown in very shallow water, and drowning accidents can happen in many places including water parks, hotels, apartment complexes, lakes, and water drainage ditches.
+Pool drains are well-known causes of drowning accidents, as hair, clothing or a part of a person’s body becomes stuck.

 The Virginia Graeme Baker Pool & Spa Safety Act